FAQs

 • Current, valid California ID card

 These documents must be issued by the California Department of Motor Vehicles.
+License/Identification should not be expired.

 Tax transcripts from the previous year are the most ideal for income verification.
-Applicants can request tax transcripts online from the IRS.
+Applicants can request tax transcripts online (Tax Return Transcript) from the IRS.
 Once you have an account with the IRS, you will have to make one with id.me if you haven’t done so previously, tax transcripts for any year that you filed are available for immediate download.
 These transcripts only display the last 4-digits of your SSN, so this is more secure than uploading a copy of your 1040 form that displays the full SSN.

 If you didn’t file taxes, income verification documents will still need to be uploaded with your application.
 For more acceptable income verification documents, please see income verification documents guideline.